 Here’s an example from Revelry, a wedding outfit e-commerce store that has integrated Klarna as a payment option.

 The ‘Rosalie Tulle Convertible’ dress in this example costs $185.
-However, shoppers using Klarna can defer the entire payment or split it into four equal installments of $46.25.
+However, shoppers using Klarna (one of the largest BNPL service providers) can defer the entire payment or split it into four equal installments of $46.25.

 You’ll notice that the total amount for split payments, in this case, equals the cost price.
 This is because Klarna, similar to most Buy Now Pay Later apps, never charges interest to the shoppers for using the service.
 Albeit, this is conditional, as we will cover below.